phac-nml/quasitools/README.md

 __quasitools 0.6.0__

-This release improves the documentation and fixes a bug in quasitools distance that sometimes caused the software to crash.
+This release improves the documentation, integrates PyAAVF, and fixes a bug in quasitools distance that sometimes caused the software to crash.

-# Installtion
+# Installation

 It is strongly recommended you refer to the documentation for full installation instructions. quasitools may be installed on any 64-bit Linux system from [Bioconda](https://bioconda.github.io/) with [Conda](https://conda.io/docs/) ([installation instructions](https://bioconda.github.io/#install-conda)):